kylelin47/paratrooper/README.md

 # paratrooper
 ## Motivation and Explanation
 Our goal was to center our learning around a memorable experience.
-We wanted the experience to have unique and recognizable sound, and a dynamic environment.
+We wanted the experience to have unique sound and a dynamic environment, so that it would be easily recognizable.
 We felt that sky diving satisfied these requirements.
+The visual of falling through the clouds, and seeing the ground from so high that its features appear flat should evoke strong reaction and imagination from the user.
+The sound of the wind rushing by quickly in free-fall contrasted with the relative calm of the parachute flapping in the breeze should do the same.
+We decided we would teach about the basic knowledge required in order to safely sky dive.

 We then decided to choose the location of the sky dive to be the [Great Blue Hole](https://en.wikipedia.org/wiki/Great_Blue_Hole).
 From the start, we knew the location of the sky dive had to be a recognizable location, because sky diving into a generic environment